MicrosoftDocs/learn/learn-pr/azure/safeguard-data-sector/includes/2-data-residency-sovereignty.md

 ## Data classifications

-To provide clarity in how data is safeguarded in the cloud, Microsoft establishes several [data categories and definitions](https://www.microsoft.com/trust-center/privacy/customer-data-definitions) for cloud services, including the following terms:
+To provide clarity in how data is safeguarded in the cloud, Microsoft established several [data categories and definitions](https://www.microsoft.com/trust-center/privacy/customer-data-definitions) for cloud services, including the following terms:

 * **Customer data** is all data that customers provide to Microsoft to manage on customers' behalf through customers' use of Microsoft online services.
 * **Customer content** is a subset of customer data and includes, for example, the content stored in a customer's Azure Storage account.